Nice to meet you.

 Freepik, which I’ve often turned to for its massive collection of stock photos, and vectors, now offers a free AI image generator that’s easy to access with a Freepik account.
 And I gave it a spin.

 The app includes several image creation modes—Mystic, Flux, and Classic—each catering to different levels of detail and complexity.
-What I really liked was that similar to Adobe, Freepik lets me add a reference image, and the tool generates prompts to create visuals that align closely with my reference.
+A frequently mentioned user review was that similar to Adobe, Freepik lets users add a reference image, and the tool generates prompts to create visuals that align closely with references.

 Generating images on Freepik